 The Rule's Impact

 The rule has been incredibly important to our state and the Montana Wilderness Association as it works hard to protect key roadless lands -- our gift to future generations.
 Montana is one of only two states for which Congress has not passed statewide wilderness legislation to protect public roadless areas.
 As a result, 8 million acres of roadless federal lands in Montana are vulnerable to fragmentation and degradation from resource extraction, road construction, and motorized recreation.
 Many places, like the East Pioneers, Italian Peaks, Pryors, Big Snowies, Rocky Mountain Front, Whitefish Divide, Scotchman Peaks, and Great Burn that should be designated wilderness today, are not.

 The Montana Wilderness Association and its members were instrumental in organizing public support for the Rule in Montana.
 Thousands of Montanans packed public hearings across the state, and 78% of the 16,000 comments from Montana supported the Rule (or requested a stronger rule).
 MWA also played a critical role in facilitating a strong defense of the Rule in the federal courts.

-The Montana Wilderness Association has not only defended the Rule against attempts to weaken it, but has also been opportunistic in demonstrating continuing public support for roadless lands protections (such as organizing around county meetings held by the Governor as part of a possible state petition process); and, working within the Bush Administration’s roadless process to support strong protections for roadless lands (the Montana Wilderness Association’s former Vice President, Dale Harris of Missoula, is a Co-Chair of the Roadless Area Conservation National Advisory Committee).
-MWA has also pointed out the weaknesses of the Roadless Rule, which does not protect roadless lands from motorized use.
+Montana Wilderness Association has not only defended the Rule against attempts to weaken it, but has also been opportunistic in demonstrating continuing public support for roadless lands protections.
+We have organized around county meetings held by the governor, and, in the past, we worked within the Bush administration’s roadless process to support strong protections for roadless lands.
+We have also pointed out the weaknesses of the Roadless Rule, which does not protect roadless lands from motorized use.